patzu/CPNTools-Projects/README.md

-# CPN Tools Projects by Davoud badamchi
+# CPN Tools Projects by Davoud Badamchi

 Welcome to my repository of Coloured Petri Nets (CPN) projects, where I have implemented a diverse array of algorithms using CPN Tools.
 These projects demonstrate the versatility of CPN in modeling and simulating various computational and systems processes.